Engin-Boot/pong-stage-Logan111/Stage0/Player_information.md

 Able to create, rename and statistics

-### Scenario: Create a new plyer
+### Scenario: how to create a new player

-  Given the game is launched and player haven't registered yet When the player press "Create new player"
+  Given the game is launched and player haven't registered yet

+  When the player press "Create new player" option

   Then the player gets registered